HCDigitalScholarship/cope-evans/newsite/static/json/About_this_JSON.md

 ### Statistics concerning destin_coordinates.json
 * 5008 total items
-* Number of empty place attributes: 3666
+* Number of empty destin attributes: 3666
-* Number of forbidden place requests: 86
+* Number of forbidden destin requests: 86

 (generated using testing_dict.py -- change which file you open in the beginning to the file you would like stats for)